-The Cook Red Seal Examination Preparation course is designed based on the competencies listed in the trade’s Red Seal Occupational Standard (RSOS).
+The Cook/Chef Red Seal Examination Preparation course is designed based on the competencies listed in the trade’s Red Seal Occupational Standard (RSOS).
 The course will help students review all the trade-specific concepts and theories they will need to challenge and successfully pass the Red Seal Examination.

 This intensive review course is for participants who have the requisite theoretical and practical knowledge and have met the challenge requirements to write the exam.
 The course will guide candidates and help them with the preparation material for the exam to become Red Seal certified.

 Students will have eight weeks to complete this course, which will involve two hours of live instruction each week.
 Additionally, students will be expected to take part in various independent and group activities.

 Cooks prepare, cook, season and present a wide variety of foods such as meat, fish, poultry, game, pasta, pulses, grains, nuts, dairy products, eggs, vegetables, fruit, stocks, soups, sauces, salads, desserts and baked goods.
 They provide complete meals or individual dishes.